-Management Team
+Management Team (MT)

-Comprising: Head of Communications & Performance, Head of Practice, Head of Finance, Head of Policy & Public Affirs, Head of Human Resources
+Comprising: Head of Communications & Performance, Head of Practice, Head of Finance, Head of Policy & Public Affairs, Head of Human Resources.
+Chaired by the Commissioner.

 The MT's primary purpose is to provide the Commissioner with support and advice on the strategic direction of the organisation, including contributing to the development of strategic aims and annual work plans.
 The MT is also responsible for the strategic leadership of the organisation, managing the operational, day-to-day running of the office in line with the organisation's values.